MacKenzie Scott: Philanthropy

-On June 15, 2021, Scott announced another $2.7 billion in giving to 286 organizations.
+Scott announced another $2.7 billion in giving to 286 organizations in June 2021.
 Forbes reported that Scott donated $8.5 billion across 780 organizations in one year (July 2020 to July 2021).
 In June 2021, Scott and Melinda French Gates launched the Equality Can't Wait Challenge, a contest to promote gender equality and expanding women's power and influence in the United States by 2030.
-The four winners received $10 million each and additional $8 million was split between two finalists.
+The four winners received $10 million each, and an additional $8 million was split between the two finalists.
 In February 2022, nine organizations announced gifts from Scott totaling $264.5 million.
-On March 23, 2022, more gifts were announced including $436 million to Habitat for Humanity and $275 million to Planned Parenthood.
-In May 2022, The Big Brothers Big Sisters foundation reported a $122.6 million donation from Mackenzie Scott.
-Scott also donated to organizations in Kenya, India, Brazil, Micronesia and Latin America.
-In April 2022, The New York Times reported that Scott donations since 2019 have exceeded $12 billion.
-In September 2022, Scott donated two of her Beverly Hills homes — worth a combined $55 million — to the California Community Foundation (CCF), which provides grants to mission-based nonprofits in Los Angeles.
-The organization intends to sell both homes and use 90% of the earnings to fund affordable housing initiatives and the other 10% to an immigrant integration program.

-In October 2022, Scott donated $84.5 million to Girl Scouts of the USA and its 29 local councils, making it the largest donation from an individual in the organization’s history.
+The Association for Women's Rights in Development received a $15 million donation.
+On March 23, 2022, more gifts were announced, including $436 million to Habitat for Humanity and $275 million to Planned Parenthood.
+In May 2022, the Big Brothers, Big Sisters foundation reported a $122.6 million donation from Scott.
+Scott has also made donations to organizations in Kenya, India, Brazil, Micronesia, and Latin America.
+In April 2022, The New York Times reported that Scott's donations since 2019 have exceeded $12 billion.
+In September 2022, Scott donated two of her Beverly Hills homes, worth a combined $55 million, to the California Community Foundation (CCF), which provides grants to mission-based nonprofits in Los Angeles.
+The organization intended to sell both homes and use 90% of the earnings to fund affordable housing initiatives and direct the other 10% to an immigrant integration program.
+In October 2022, Scott donated $84.5 million to Girl Scouts of the USA and its 29 local councils.
+This was the largest donation from an individual in the organization's history.
 As of November 2022, Scott had donated almost $14 billion to 1500 organizations.